Georgia elections chief punts to governor, legislature on delaying May 19 primary

 Georgia’s elections chief is leaving it up to the governor and state legislature whether to postpone the May 19 primaries another month after a prior delay in the face of coronavirus.

-Georgia Secretary of State Brad Raffensperger already has put back Georgia’s originally scheduled March 24 presidential primary to May 19, coinciding with the state and local primaries.
-But Georgia House Speaker David Ralston and all 11 Republican members of the state’s congressional delegation are pushing to delay all of the primaries until mid-June.
+Secretary of State Brad Raffensperger already has put back the originally scheduled March 24 presidential primary to May 19, coinciding with the state and local primaries.
+But House Speaker David Ralston and all 11 Republican members of the state’s congressional delegation are pushing to delay all of the primaries until mid-June.

 Such a delay would be both impractical and unlawful, Raffensperger said earlier this week.